ratwolfzero/hopalong_python/README.md

 ##### Method Invariance

 Despite variations in density estimation techniques (pixel-based or histograms) and visualization settings (such as resolution or bin size), the underlying geometric structure of the attractor remains unchanged.
-These methods influence how density is represented but do not alter the attractor's intrinsic shape or dynamics.
+These methods influence how density is represented but do not alter the attractor's intrinsic shape or dynamics, which are determined by the underlying mathematical functions.

 **1. Pixel Based Approximation**
 ![Example Attractor Image](./examples/Figure_ex_6.png)